HaloSPV3/HXE/src/readme.txt

 ====================

 This section contains the implementation source code for the SPV3 CLI.
-As mentioned in this repository's README, the CLI allows:

--   LOADING

-    -   automatic HCE/SPV3 player profile detection
-    -   automatic resuming of the SPV3 campaign progress
-    -   automatic detection & launching the HCE executable
-    -   verification of the SPV3 assets/maps/executables

--   COMPILING

-    -   compressing SPV3 data to re-distributable packages
-    -   generating a manifest for the installer & loader

--   INSTALLING

-    -   (re)installing compressed packages to the filesystem
-    -   storing the chosen installation path in a standard file

 This document serves as a high-level documentation for the source.
 Specific documentation can be found within the source code itself.